Best Winter Treks in Nepal

 The Extreme Cold Temperature

 Although the temperature in the low region is manageable, the higher altitudes above 3000 meters get cold during the winter season.
-The temperature can get below -10 degrees, creating a challenge for you.
-To protect yourself from extreme cold, putting on layers of clothing is highly recommended.
-Also, pack an extra jacket with you.
+The temperature can get below -10 degrees, creating a challenge.
+To protect yourself from extreme cold, it is highly recommended that you put on layers of clothing and pack an extra jacket.
 Also, risking your life, the chance of getting cold is high during this season.

 Snowy and Icy Trail